-The hike — which brings the target rate to a range of 0.75% to 1% — is not expected to be the last such move this year.
-In fact, several more rate hikes are forecast through the rest of 2022 as the nation’s central bank tries to tamp down surging inflation.
+The latest hike — which brings the target rate to a range of 2.25% to 2.5% — is the fourth so far this year but is not expected to be the last.
+In fact, multiple additional rate hikes are forecast through the rest of 2022 as the nation’s central bank tries to tamp down surging inflation.

 But you might be less aware of how a rising federal funds rate impacts your retirement.
 Following are some examples of how Wednesday’s rate hike — and those that are likely to follow — can ripple through your golden years.